joolstorrentecalo/analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs instance_user_count %}

 The number of active users existing in the installation.
-In this case "active" is referring to a user's state (ex. not blocked) as opposed to an indication of user activity with the product
+In this case "active" is referring to a user's state (ex. not blocked) as opposed to an indication of user activity with the product.
+Based on the `active_user_count` Service Ping metric.[link](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/metrics/license/20210204124829_active_user_count.yml)

 {% enddocs %}